10 Best Herbal Essential Oils For Flu

 piper nigrum essential oil

-Piper nigrum, commonly known as black pepper, contains essential oils that have been traditionally used for their potential therapeutic properties.
+Piper nigrum, commonly known as black pepper, contains essential oils that have been traditionally used for their warming and stimulating properties.